Fiber Bragg Grating

 Tolerance On Central Wavelength: 1 nm

 The 1.0 µm High Power Chirped Fiber Bragg Grating (FBG) from GKER Photonics is a premium reflector designed for advanced fiber laser applications.
-Utilizing optimized chirped FBG writing technology, this component is crafted in specialty double-clad optical fiber, making it suitable for both continuous and pulsed high-power ...
+Utilizing optimized chirped FBG writing technology, this ...

 Specifications